Sidhi

+Sidhi is home to a vast number of nature reserves and parks; Sanjay Dubri National Park, (Tiger reserve) Son Ghariyal Sanctuary and the Son-Banas Sangam(River Junction).
+Situated near Chandreh, Sidhi is a starting point for pilgrims visiting Chandreh's Shiva Temple.
+The population of Sidhi District is 1,500,000 and the population of Sidhi City is 1,000,00.
+Sidhi is connected to National Highway No.39; Madhya Pradesh State Highway No.52; and Madhya Pradesh State Highway No.09.

 Geography

-Sidhi is located at 24.42°N 81.88°E. It has an average elevation of 272 metres (892 feet) and covers a geographical area of 10,536 km2.

-It is a state of Chandela Rajputs who came from Khajuraho.
+Sidhi is located at 24.42°N 81.88°E. It has an average elevation of 272 metres (892 feet) and covers a geographical area of It is a state of Chandela Rajputs who came from Khajuraho.
 They mainly live in Bardi State and then again divide into a few areas in Sidhi.

 Climate

 Transportation

-Closest Airport to Sidhi is in Prayagraj which is 147 kilometers (91 miles) away and has flights to major destinations such as Delhi, Bangaluru, Mumbai, Kolkata etc.
+Closest Airport to Sidhi is in Rewa domestic airport which is 85 kilometers away and has connecting flights to major destinations such as Delhi, Bangaluru, Mumbai, Kolkata etc.